BitPay Card Review

 Conclusion: Is The BitPay Card Worth It?

-In May 2016, BitPay launched the BitPay Visa Prepaid Debit Card as the first prepaid Visa debit card available to Bitcoin users in all 50 US states.
+In May 2016, BitPay launched its prepaid debit card for Bitcoin users in all 50 US states.
 Little progress has occurred since the initial launch.

+As of late 2020, the BitPay Card is clearly a work in progress.
 The BitPay Card’s biggest weakness is its limited regional availability.
 The card is not available in countries or regions outside of the US.
-While BitPay offers relatively low fees for US cardholders making domestic purchases, using a BitPay Card for international purchases involves costly fees.

 Customers have complained about various aspects of the user experience.
-The “Network Cost Fee” in addition to the regular mining fee is not a typical fee associated with crypto debit cards.
 The company’s lack of response to cardholder inquiries surrounding fraudulent charges is also concerning.
 During a six month period in 2019, the company suspended ATM withdrawals and cashback pin transactions with little warning to cardholders.

-With limited regional availability and numerous user experience issues, BitPay has much to improve before it can become a top contender in the crypto debit card market.
+Regardless, limited regional availability has kept BitPay from becoming a top contender in the crypto debit card market.